kumarlabgit/ESL-PSC/README.md

 June 2025:

-We have introduced an experimental GUI that wraps all of the CLI functionality in an easy-to-use wizard-style app:
+We have introduced an experimental GUI that wraps all of ESL-PSC's functionality in an easy-to-use wizard-style app:

 * Step-by-step workflow guiding you through:
   1. Input selection – Select files and directories for each required and optional input.